 New moms push strollers along a leafy sidewalk.
 Spandex-clad young women jog on the crunchy park path nearby as dusk settles.
 Restaurant tables spill out on the sidewalk, some couples chatting up a storm while others languidly scroll down their smart phones.

-We could be out on a balmy summer evening in Vancouver or San Francisco – except we’re strolling the Condesa neighborhood of Mexico City.
-And people are having nice, normal fun in Mexico City.
+We could be out on a balmy summer evening in Victoria or San Francisco – except we’re strolling the Condesa neighborhood of Mexico City.
+And people are having nice normal fun in Mexico City.

 Forget what you think you know of Mexico City.
 Because it’s likely to surprise you.